 After the magic of the eternally-pouring bottle (if only real wine bottles could do that) the second thing I noticed were the signs.
 On the gable ends of buildings, outside cafés, next to the road, everywhere I looked there were metal hoardings advertising the location of many of the local vignerons.
 Some looked as though they had been hanging there since the 1940s, or longer, and it is only honest to say a few had seen better days.
 Every vigneron worth his or her salt in St Nicolas de Bourgueil had a “cave ouverte à 350 m” sign somewhere.
 There was Lysiane, Guy and Wilfred Mabileau.
 There was Anne and Claude Mabileau.
 There was Laurent Mabileau.
 There was Vincent and Jacques Mabileau.
 Every type of Mabileau you care to name, in fact.
 And, of course, there was a Frédéric Mabileau.

 Sadly, during the years that have passed since that first visit, many of these signs have disappeared.
 Some were culled when the centre of the village received a makeover, with a newly-laid road, pavements, a new car park, new street lighting and son on.
 St Nicolas de Bourgueil scrubbed up well, but in the process it did lose some of the ancient, tired, rural charm it once possessed.
-Thankfully, sign or no sign, Frédéric Mabileau (pictured above), one of the village’s most noteworthy vignerons, soldiers on.
-In this profile I look at Frédéric’s story, his portfolio of vineyards, and of course his wines.
+Sign or no sign, however, Frédéric Mabileau (pictured above), one of the village’s most noteworthy vignerons, soldiered on, and before long Frédéric enjoyed a reputation as one of the leading names of the appellation.